ajpfahnl/deraining-models/README.md

  2. `./run.sh setup models`: modify SOTAs for testing locally.
 Make sure to download and add the pretrained models afterwards (check the messages after running this command).
  3. OPTIONAL if only running with Google Colab: `./run.sh setup conda`: set up conda environments. `./run.sh setup condarm` to remove the environments created.
  4. `./run.sh setup images`: Set up the testing image directories.
  5. `./run.sh setup images-files`: Set up files used to run models, analyze derained outputs, and more in the `images` directory.
+Includes
+    * [RunModels.ipynb](./sample_RunModels.ipynb) which allows for all models to be run in a Jupyter notebook (tested on Google Colab).
+    * [Metrics.ipynb](./sample_Metrics.ipynb) which calculates PSNR and SSIM of outputs relative to GTs (if they exist).
+    * [copy.sh](./sample_copy.sh) which provides a sample method for copying images into the `image` directory.
  5. Add rainy images to `images/rainy-orig` and, optionally, clean images to `images/clean-orig`.
 You can try testing with `1.jpg` in [sample_images](sample_images).
  6. `./preprocess.py` to convert images to widths and heights of multiples of 4.
  7. `./run.sh [MPRNet | MSPFN | RCDNet | SPANet | ED | HRR | DGNL]`: Run the SOTAs.